 However, I didn’t expect to get an interest rate of 1.74%, which for me skews me towards paying into my pension.

 Ultimately we are all in different financial situations as well as having our own personal views on debt and risk.
-As long as we are giving due thought to all the factors it should enable us to choose options that we feel most comfortable with.
+As long as we are giving due thought to all the factors as to whether we should choose pension or mortgage overpayment, it should enable us to choose options that we feel most comfortable with.

 Unless a one-off lump sum decision, the allocation of funds to overpaying a mortgage or paid into a pension can be changed at any time.